Alex Petrov's Teaching Page

 At one time or another, I have taught the following courses (in no particular order):

-- Principles of learning in humans and machines (course syllabus)
+- Principles of learning in humans and machines (New Bulgarian University, SS2000) (course syllabus)